Resolution Playbooks

 What happens when verification fails?

 The ticket escalates with the diagnostic output, attempted action, verification result, root-cause hypothesis, and recommended next step.
-A human does not start from a blank ticket.
+The technician starts with the evidence chain attached.

 Can we disable specific playbooks or actions?

 Yes.
-Playbooks, remediation actions, and L1 quick actions can be enabled, disabled, or gated by approval policy so teams can start narrow and expand gradually.
+Playbooks, approved fixes, and L1 quick actions can be enabled, disabled, or gated by approval policy so teams can start narrow and expand gradually.

 How do automation workflows extend playbooks?

-Playbooks are the included remediation catalogue.
-Automation workflows let teams customize and extend resolution beyond that catalogue with client-specific branches, extra endpoint commands, cross-system actions, messages, schedules, approval policies, and execution receipts.
+Playbooks are the included resolution catalogue.
+Automation workflows let teams customize and extend resolution beyond that catalogue with client-specific branches, extra endpoint commands, cross-system actions, messages, schedules, approval policies, and a complete resolution record.

-Pick printer, Outlook, VPN, disk, or another high-volume category.
-Run it on a real slice of your queue and measure what closes, what escalates, and why.
+Pick a high-volume issue like printer, Outlook, VPN, disk space, or slow device.
+Run it through GenticFlow and measure response time, investigation quality, technician effort, resolved cases, escalations, and the evidence captured.
 Then extend the edge cases with automation workflows where your environment needs custom logic.